okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/add-private-app/main/index.md

 ### Test Single Sign-On

-1. Sign out of your Okta org.
-Click **Sign out** in the upper-right corner of the Admin Console.
+1. Sign out of your Okta org by clicking **Sign out** in the upper-right corner of the Admin Console.
-1. Sign in to the Okta End-User Dashboard as the regular user that was assigned the integration.
+1. Sign in to the Okta End-User Dashboard as a regular user assigned to the integration.

    > **Note:** If you sign in as a non-admin user to your Okta org from a browser, the End-User Dashboard appears.
 To access the End-User Dashboard from a mobile device, see [Okta End-User-Dashboard](https://help.okta.com/okta_help.htm?type=eu&id=ext_user_dashboard_overview).
 1. Click the Okta tile for the integration and confirm that the user is signed in to your app.